juji-io/datalevin/README.md

 ## :floppy_disk: Difference from Datascript

 Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
-As a port of Datascript, in addition to the diffrence in data durability, Datalevin differs from Datascript in the following ways:
+Although a port of Datascript, Datalevin differs from Datascript in some important ways, in addition to the diffirence in data durability:

-* Does not store transaction ids.
-Since history is not kept, there is no need to store transanction ids.
+* Datalevin is not an immutable database, and there is no "database as a value" feature.
+Since history is not kept, transanction ids are not stored.

 * Datoms in a transaction are commited together in a batch, rather than being saved by `with-datom` one at a time.

 * Indices respect `:db/valueType`.
 Currently, most [Datomic® value types](https://docs.datomic.com/on-prem/schema.html#value-types) are supported, except bigint, bigdec, uri and tuple.
 Values with unspecified type are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).

 * Has a value leading index (VAE) for datoms with `:db.type/ref` type attribute.

-* Attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`.
+Attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`.

 * Handles schema migrations with `swap-attr` function.
 It allows safe migration that does not alter existing data, and refuses unsafe schema changes that are inconsistent with existing data.

 ## :baby: Limitations

-* Datalevin is not an immutable database, and there is no "database as a value" feature.

 * Attribute names have a length limitation: an attribute name cannot be more than 511 bytes long, due to LMDB key size limit.